ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 An exhaustive explanation of all the syntax that declarative macros support is outside the scope of this book.
 However, we’ll cover the basics as there are some oddities worth pointing out.

 Declarative macros consist of two main parts: *matchers* and *transcribers*.
-A given macro can have many matchers, and each matcher has an associ- ated transcriber.
-When the compiler finds a macro invocation, it walks the macro’s matchers from first to last, and when it finds a matcher that matches the tokens in the invocation, it substitutes the invocation by walk- ing the tokens of the corresponding transcriber.
+A given macro can have many matchers, and each matcher has an associated transcriber.
+When the compiler finds a macro invocation, it walks the macro’s matchers from first to last, and when it finds a matcher that matches the tokens in the invocation, it substitutes the invocation by walking the tokens of the corresponding transcriber.
 Listing 7-4 shows how the different parts of a declarative macro rule fit together.

 ```
 macro_rules! /* macro name */ {